howl-editor/howl/site/source/blog/2014-04-30-howl-0-dot-2-released.md

 It's been only a short while since the first 0.1 release, yet the 0.2 release of the [Howl editor](http://howl.io) comes with a lot of improvements.
 It's not a revolutionary release, in that it does not contain any major changes, but instead it contains many smaller fixes, features and improvements.
-The full changelog between 0.1 and 0.2 is included below for you convenience, but here are some highlights for the 0.2 release:
+The release is available for download [here](/getit.html).
+The full changelog between 0.1 and 0.2 is included at the bottom of this page for your convenience, but here are some highlights for the 0.2 release:

 READMORE